Differences Between Civil Law and Common Law

 Historical Foundations in English Law

 The United States inherited its common law tradition from England during the colonial period.
-This system evolved over centuries through judicial decisions rather than comprehensive legislative codes.
-After independence, American courts continued to build upon this foundation while developing distinctly American legal principles.
+Moreover, this system evolved over centuries through judicial decisions rather than comprehensive legislative codes.
+After independence, American courts continued to build upon this foundation.
+Furthermore, they developed distinctly American legal principles that diverged from English law over time.

 The common law approach emphasizes incremental development of legal rules through individual court decisions addressing specific disputes.
-Over time, these decisions create a body of precedent that guides future rulings and provides predictability while allowing for adaptation to changing social conditions.
+Additionally, over time, these decisions create a body of precedent that guides future rulings.
+Consequently, this provides predictability while allowing for adaptation to changing social conditions.

 Precedent and Stare Decisis in American Law

 The doctrine of stare decisis (Latin for “to stand by things decided”) forms the cornerstone of the American legal system.
-This principle holds that courts should follow precedent established by earlier decisions, particularly from higher courts within the same jurisdiction.
+Moreover, this principle holds that courts should follow precedent established by earlier decisions.
+Furthermore, particularly important are decisions from higher courts within the same jurisdiction.
 This approach creates several distinctive features:

 - Similar cases should be decided similarly, promoting consistency and predictability